- How is bladder cancer treated?

-If time permits, you may want to get a second opinion about your best treatment option.
+If time permits, you might want to get a second opinion about your best treatment option.
 This can be especially helpful if you have several treatment choices.
-A second opinion can provide more information and help you feel more confident about the treatment plan that you choose.
+A second opinion can provide more information and help you feel more confident about the treatment plan you choose.

 The main types of treatment for cancer of the bladder are:

-A type of treatment may be given alone or in combination with other types, depending on the stage of the cancer.
+Sometimes, more than one of type of treatment might be used.
 Surgery, alone or with other treatments, is used in nearly all cases.

-Surgery can often remove early bladder tumors successfully.
-But a major concern in people with early stage bladder cancer is that new cancers often form in other parts of the bladder over time.
-Removing the entire bladder (radical cystectomy) is one way to avoid this, but it can have major side effects.
+Surgery can often remove early stage bladder tumors.
+But a major concern in people with early-stage bladder cancer is that new cancers often form in other parts of the bladder over time.
+Removing the entire bladder (known as a radical cystectomy) is one way to avoid this, but it can have major side effects.
 If the entire bladder is not removed, other treatments may be given to try to reduce the risk of new cancers.
 Whether or not other treatments are given, close follow-up is needed to look for signs of new cancers in the bladder.

 Depending on your options, you can have different types of doctors on your treatment team.
 The types of doctors who treat bladder cancers include: